peabnuts123/pico8-emmylua-definitions/README.md

 ## Visual Studio Code

-If you are using vscode, I would recommend [this extension](https://github.com/sumneko/lua-language-server), which integrates with the EmmyLua language server as well as providing many Lua code editing features such as Go To Definition, linting and more.
+If you are using VSCode, I would recommend [this extension](https://github.com/sumneko/lua-language-server), which integrates with the EmmyLua language server as well as providing many Lua code editing features such as Go To Definition, linting and more.

 ## Contributing

-Please let me know if there are any incorrect or missing definitions by opening an [issue](https://github.com/peabnuts123/pico8-emmylua-definitions/issues) or submitting a [pull request](https://github.com/peabnuts123/pico8-emmylua-definitions/pulls).
+Please let me know if there are any incorrect or missing definitions by opening an [issue](https://github.com/peabnuts123/pico8-emmylua-definitions/issues) or submitting a [pull request](https://github.com/peabnuts123/pico8-emmylua-definitionvs/pulls).

 ## Future work